 - if an authority has illegally awarded a contract without prior publication of a contract notice;

-- where a Member State has permitted award of contracts without a standstill period under a framework or DPS.86
+- where a Member State has permitted award of contracts without a standstill period under a framework or DPS.91

-1 Bill Gilliam and Michael Rainey are partners, Clare Dwyer is a legal director and Alexandra Rose is a managing associate at Addleshaw Goddard LLP.
+1 Jan-Oliver Schrotz, Michael Rainey and Bill Gilliam are partners and Clare Dwyer is a legal director at Addleshaw Goddard LLP.

 2 Directives 2014/24/EU, 2014/25/EU, 2014/23/EU and 2009/81/EC, respectively.